 Personal Income Tax Rate Structure

-Of the states currently levying a broad-based personal income tax, all but eight apply graduated tax rates (higher tax rates applied at higher income levels).
-The remaining eight states — Colorado, Illinois, Indiana, Massachusetts, Michigan, North Carolina, Pennsylvania, and Utah — tax income at one flat rate.
-While most of the “Terrible Ten” states achieve membership in this club by having no income taxes at all, three of them — Pennsylvania, Indiana and Illinois — achieve this dubious honor through their use of a flat-rate tax.
+Of the states currently levying a broad-based personal income tax, all but nine apply graduated tax rates (higher tax rates applied at higher income levels).
+Colorado, Illinois, Indiana, Kentucky, Massachusetts, Michigan, North Carolina, Pennsylvania, and Utah tax income at one flat rate.
+While most of the “Terrible Ten” states achieve membership in this club by having no income taxes at all, two of them — Pennsylvania and Illinois — achieve this dubious honor through their use of a flat-rate tax.

-However, using a graduated rate structure is not enough to guarantee an overall progressive income tax; some graduated-rate income taxes are about as fair or less fair as some flat-rate taxes.
+However, using a graduated rate structure is not enough to guarantee an overall progressive income tax; some graduated-rate income taxes are about as fair as some flat-rate taxes, and some even less fair.
 The level of graduation in state income tax rates varies widely.
-The chart below shows three state income taxes — Alabama, Louisiana, and California — that apply graduated rate structures with very different distributional impacts.
+As does the level of progressivity.
+This is illustrated by a look at the income tax structures in the District of Columbia, Pennsylvania, and Virginia, three jurisdictions with income taxes whose wide-ranging structures result in very different distributional impacts.

 Income Tax Provisions that Benefit Low- and Moderate-Income Families

-Perhaps the most important factor enhancing income tax fairness in recent years has been the proliferation of low-income tax credits.
-These credits are most effective when they are refundable — that is, they allow a taxpayer to have a negative income tax liability which offsets sales and property taxes — and are adjusted for inflation so they do not erode over time.
+A key tool that states have available to enhance income tax fairness and lift individuals up and out of poverty are low-income tax credits.
+These credits are most effective when they are refundable — that is, they allow a taxpayer to have a negative income tax liability which offsets the regressive nature of sales and property taxes — and are adjusted for inflation so they do not erode over time.

-Twenty-five states and the District of Columbia have enacted state Earned Income Tax Credits based on the federal EITC.
-Calculating a state EITC as a percentage of the federal credit makes the credit easy for state taxpayers to claim (since they have already calculated the amount of their federal credit) and easy for state tax administrators to monitor.
+Twenty-nine states and the District of Columbia have enacted state Earned Income Tax Credits (EITCs).
+Most states allow taxpayers to calculate their EITC as a percentage of the federal credit.
+Doing so makes the credit easy for state taxpayers to claim (since they have already calculated the amount of their federal credit) and straightforward for state tax administrators.

-Refundability is a vital component of state EITCs to ensure deserving families get the full benefit of the credit.
-Refundable credits do not depend on the amount of income taxes paid: if the credit exceeds income tax liability, the taxpayer receives the excess as a refund.
-Thus, refundable credits usefully offset regressive sales and property taxes and can provide a much needed income boost to help families pay for basic necessities.
-In all but four states (Delaware, Maine, Ohio and Virginia), the EITC is fully refundable.
-The use of low-income tax credits such as the EITC is an important indicator of tax progressivity: only three of the ten most regressive state income taxes have a permanent EITC, while seven of the ten most progressive state income taxes currently provide a permanent EITC.
+Refundability is a vital component of state EITCs to ensure that workers and their families get the full benefit of the credit.
+Refundable credits do not depend on the amount of income taxes paid; rather, if the credit exceeds income tax liability, the taxpayer receives the excess as a refund.
+Thus, refundable credits usefully offset regressive sales and property taxes and can provide a much-needed income boost to help families pay for basic necessities.
+In all but five states (Hawaii, Ohio, Oklahoma, South Carolina, and Virginia), the EITC is fully refundable.
+The use of low-income tax credits such as the EITC is an important indicator of tax progressivity: only two of the ten most regressive state income taxes have a permanent EITC, while all of the ten relatively progressive state income taxes provide a permanent EITC.

-Six states offer an income tax credit to help offset the sales and excise taxes that low-income families pay.
+Seven states offer an income tax credit to help offset the sales and excise taxes that low-income families pay.
 Some of the credits are specifically intended to offset the impact of sales taxes on groceries.
-These credits are normally a flat dollar amount for each family member, and are available only to taxpayers with income below a certain threshold.
-They are usually administered on state income tax forms, and are refundable — meaning that the full credit is given even if it exceeds the amount of income tax a claimant owes.
+These credits are normally a flat dollar amount for each family member and are available only to taxpayers with income below a certain threshold.
+They are usually administered on state income tax forms and are refundable — meaning that the full credit is given even if it exceeds the amount of income tax a claimant owes.